cosmos/sdk-tutorials/academy/ibc/clients.md

 <HighlightBox type="info">

 The IBC security model is based on clients and not specific chains.
-This means that the IBC protocol does not need to know who the chains are on either side of a connection, provided that the IBC clients are kept in sync with valid updates, and these updates or other types of messages (i.e. ICS 20 token transfers) can be verified as a Merkle proof against an initial consensus state (root of trust).
+This means that the IBC protocol does not need to know who the chains are on either side of a connection, provided that the IBC clients are kept in sync with valid updates, and these updates or other types of messages (i.e. ICS-20 token transfers) can be verified as a Merkle proof against an initial consensus state (root of trust).
 This is analogous to IP addresses and DNS, where IP addresses would be the corollary to IBC `clientIDs`, and DNS the `chainIDs`.

 Because of this separation of concerns, IBC clients can be created for any number of machine types, from fully-fledged blockchains to keypair-based solo machines, and upgrades to chains which increment the chainID do not break the underlying IBC client and connections.